 I knew that Wildling Chieftainess wouldn’t make it. :’-O

-Yes Tolly, “OH FUCK!” is a proper summation of my feelings right now.
+Yes Tolly, “OH FORK!” is a proper summation of my feelings right now.

 Tormund didn’t die!
 That’s a surprise.

 Can giants be turned into zombies?